-In the course of fulfilling our obligation, in respect of forming our opinion on the separate business report we have considered the requirements set out in the Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 on Supplementing Directive 2004/109/EC of the European Parliament and of the Council with regard to regulatory technical standards on the specification of a single electronic reporting format ("ESEF Regulation") as the regulation prescribing further requirements for the separate business report.
+In the course of fulfilling our obligation, in respect of forming our opinion on the separate business report we have considered the requirements set out in the Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 on Supplementing Directive 2004/109/EC of the European Parliament and of the Council with regard to regulatory technical standards on the specification of a single electronic reporting format ("ESEF Regulation") as the regulations prescribing further requirements for the separate business report.

-In our opinion, regarding the financial year ended on 31 December 2023, the separate business report, also including the information prepared under Paragraphs e) of Subsection (2) of Section 95/B, of the Company is consistent, in all material respects, with the separate financial statements for the financial year ended on 31 December 2023, and the separate business report has been prepared in accordance with the provisions of the Accounting Act and the other relevant regulation referred to above.
+In our opinion, regarding the financial year ended on 31 December 2023, the separate business report also including the information prepared under Paragraphs e) and f) of Subsection (2) of Section 95/B, and the annual report of the Company, are consistent, in all material respects, with the separate financial statements for the financial year ended on 31 December 2023; and the separate business report has been prepared in accordance with the provisions of the Accounting Act and other relevant regulation referred to above.

-We are not aware of any other material inconsistency or material misstatement in the separate business report and therefore we have nothing to report in this respect.
+We are not aware of any other material inconsistency or material misstatement in the separate business report and the annual report and therefore we have nothing to report in this respect.